 - The statement of Outstanding Significance and National Importance (OS/NI).
 This will assist appraisers greatly in contextualizing the work and appraising its fair market value.
 CCPERB's OS/NI Justification guidelines can be found here.

 - Any additional information that would assist in the determination of current fair market value, such as bibliographic references, biography or Curriculum Vitae of the artist.

 Charitable Gifts (Gifts in kind)

 Donated works that are not certified as Cultural Property, but have a fair market value of over $1,000.00 CAD are required by the Canada Revenue Agency to obtain a professional appraisal.
 In this case, the charity will issue a tax receipt to the donor.
 Typically, the donor will be required to pay capital gains tax on gifts in kind and the tax credit is a smaller percentage than the credit for works certified as Cultural Property.
-However, there is no application process for straight gifts and there is no requirement for two appraisals for works with a fair market value over $50,000.00.
+However, there is no application process for straight gifts and there is no requirement for two appraisals for works with a fair market value of $50,000.00 or over.

 We require the same documentation for appraisals of gifts in kind as we do for Cultural Property appraisals, with the exception of the OS/NI.
 If a condition report is not available, we may also be able to arrange for an inspection of the work.

 For more information please refer the Canada Revenue Agency's pamphlet Gifts and Income Tax.